 Thompson Northwest Flatpick Camp

-4th NW THompson Flatpick CAMP is early May 2024
+5th NW THompson Flatpick CAMP

 Hosted in a beautiful Sisters home.